 What To Bring To Your Appointment

 Please bring the following to your energy assistance appointment: - Monthly Income documentation for the month prior to your appointment date for the entire Household.
 Acceptable proof of income is (weekly or bi-weekly) pay stubs, SSI/Social Security Award letter, or unemployment verifications.
 If you receive TANF or child support you must also bring proof of amount received in the previous month.
-Any household members 18 years or older, who report zero income or self-employment, must have a zero income form completed before or at the time of the appointment, must provide a non-relative reliable source who is 18 years or older who does not live in the home, and does not have an appointment on the same day to witness the form. - Witnesses must have a Photo ID.
+Any household members 18 years or older, who report zero income or self-employment, must have a zero income form completed before or at the time of the appointment, must provide a non-relative reliable source who is 18 years or older who does not live in the home, and does not have an appointment on the same day to witness the form.
+If you receive court ordered child support a zero income statement is not required. - Witnesses must have a Photo ID.
 Zero income forms will be notarized at the time of the appointment. - Social Security Cards for all household members (The actual card or printout of your number from the social security office). - Current Picture ID Person making application must bring their current picture ID (must be head-of-household or their spouse). - Section 8 or any type of Government based housing must bring in a current statement showing their utility allowance. - Your Current Utility Bill The Bill must be in the head-of-household or spouses name (only exception is if the Utility Bill is in the landlords name (in which case lease will be required) or if your name is on the utility account. - If your service is off you will need a printout from the utility company showing whats required to have your services turned back on. - If you need a deposit your household must qualify for Crisis assistance (Someone living in the home has a health condition that will be aggravated if an interruption of services occurs.
 Some exceptions will be considered for children five and under and those ages 60 and above.) - Non-Biological Parents must provide custodial or legal guardianship papers (Notarized statements will not be accepted). - If you are applying for Crisis assistance you will need an original doctors statement or a pharmacy printout showing the medications that you take on a daily basis (your documentation must be dated within the last 90 days).

 Please keep in mind that if you are missing any of the documentation listed your appointment will be rescheduled for the next available time.